h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - Basic knowledge of Driverless AI
 - Completion of the
-- Understanding of Understanding of Convolutional Neural Networks (CNNs)
+- Understanding of Convolutional Neural Networks (CNNs)

 - A **Two-Hour Test Drive session**: Test Drive is [H2O.ai's](https://www.h2o.ai) Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.